danbaoren/matelib/README.md

 # matelib
 Library for RogueEngine' ecosystem (threejs game/app engine).
-Less boilerplate, more straighforward methods for quick development in the web using RG.
+Less boilerplate, more straighforward methods for quick development in the web using RE